seenthattinker/Conceptinero/projects/PZDEV/pzdev.md

 &mdash;
 joins and things like this
 &mdash;
-to see if it would spwed up the searches.
+to see if it would speed up the searches.
 The page then loaded in 10-15 seconds.
 All the queries were triggered at the same time, and,